infominer33/infominer33.github.io/research/UnitedNations.md

 # Blockchain and the United Nations
 **A Reasonably Comprehensive Resource on Blockchain and the United Nation**

-The organizations are listed in order of when they got involved with blockchain.were enstated, and then are chronological within each segment as well.
+The organizations are listed roughly in order of when they got involved with blockchain.

 Off the top of my head: Bitcoin, Ethereum, Stellar and IOTA have worked w UN.
 Eventually each may have its own section, as well.